Fundarf/Space-z/README.md

 # Space-z
-Just a site about tours to moon or mars
+Just a site about tours to moon